curvedspace/Permastead/README.md

 Latest Release - [v0.4.0](https://github.com/curvedspace/Permastead/releases/tag/v0.4.0-beta)

+- Home - shows a summary of your last 30 days of activity and a daily quote.
+- Dashboard - shows a yearly view of your summary activity.
 - Observations - these allow you to journal your observations on your property over time.
 - Actions - this is essentially a TODO list that helps keep track of what needs to be done.
 - Events - events are cyclical and can either be informational, or trigger TODOs in your Actions view.